 Before the PTFA, most renters—even those with leases—had to move out of a rented property after the landlord went through a foreclosure.
 Eviction following the foreclosure usually happened rather quickly because of a common rule in most states: the "first in time, first in right" rule

 The Economic Growth, Regulatory Relief, and Consumer Protection Act (S. 2155), signed into law on May 24, 2018, repealed the PTFA's sunset date.
 As a result, the PTFA's protections for renters after a foreclosure went back into effect permanently as of June 23, 2018.

-The PTFA provides protections to bona fide tenants who have a lease as well as those who don't, like month-to-month renters.
+The PTFA provides protections to bona fide tenants who have a lease and those who don't, like month-to-month renters.